steenk/tripledollar/README.md

 * fun - for calling a function within the DOM object
 * evt - for adding an event listener

-Together with the $$$ function, there is everything for creating DOM objects from Javascript.
+Together with the $$$ function, there is everything for creating DOM elements from Javascript.

-## Create a DOM object
+## Create a DOM element

 A simple div element is created like this: